dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/Sql/Batch/readmes/LoggingReadme.md

 DataFrame generalDf = spark.Sql("SELECT logs.value, GeneralReg(logs.value) FROM Logs");
 ```

 In the above example, we use Spark SQL to call our *GeneralReg* UDF.
-This allows us to apply that function to each row of our DataFrame, which means each log entry will be tested.
+This allows us to apply that function to each row of our DataFrame, which means each log entry will be tested in *GeneralReg* to determine if they're valid log entries.

 We can continue on in our app to create additional UDFs and call them through additional SQL commands to continue filtering and determining patterns in our log data.